-The interview should also explore the candidate's suitability to work with children and his/her ability to support the school's agenda for safeguarding and promoting the welfare of children.
+The interview should also explore the candidate's suitability to work with children andtheir ability to support the school's agenda for safeguarding and promoting thewelfare of children.

-The Panel should also check any gaps in the candidate's employment history and any concerns or discrepancies arising from the information provided by the candidate and/or a referee.
-The candidate should also be asked regarding any matters that have been declared on their criminal record/suitability self-declaration (Appendix U(i)).
+The Panel should also check any gaps in the candidate's employment history andany concerns or discrepancies arising from the information provided by the candidateand/or a referee.
+The candidate should also be asked regarding any matters that have been declared on their criminal record/suitability self-declaration (AppendixU(i)).

-If references have not been received prior to the interview, the candidate should also be asked at interview if there is anything they wish to declare or discuss in light of the questions that have been put to their referees.
+If references have not been received prior to the interview, the candidate should also be asked at interview if there is anything they wish to declare or discuss in light of thequestions that have been put to their referees.